NixOS/nixpkgs/doc/build-helpers/fetchers.chapter.md

   _Default value:_ `""`.

 `version` (String; _optional_)
-: The version of the downloaded file, which will be combined with `pname` to form the name of the downloaded file when saved in the Nix store.
+: A version, which will be combined with `pname` to form the symbolic name of the downloaded file when saved in the Nix store.
   See [](#sec-pkgs-fetchers-fetchurl-file-naming) for details on how the name of the file is decided.

   _Default value:_ `""`.